End-to-end data pipeline

 Primary: Helius API provides enhanced transaction data with parsed logs and token transfers, guaranteeing logMessages and consistent classification.

-Supplemental: Protocol websites and documentation provide context like token names and pool information.
+Supplemental: Protocol websites and documentation provide context like token names and pool information that I use as QA/ for benchmarking.

 Update Cadence